dhaDang/cse15l-lab-reports/labReportWeek2.md

 * together is then updated to whatever together previously was plus the new string given in the URL
 * together is then returned
 * if theres no key "\add-message" a error message is then returned
-* The code in StringServer class ffunctions to start the server itself
+* The code in StringServer class functions to start the server itself

 The server:

 <img width="500" alt="Screen Shot 2023-04-24 at 4 24 55 PM" src="https://user-images.githubusercontent.com/130107069/234136592-387679c0-f312-443a-a273-3fe4e1a6282a.png">

+Note the url is: "http://localhost:4000/add-message?s=Hello", if we trace the code with the input above in the URL, the handleRequest method is called.
+It notices that the key "/add-message" is found and enters the if statement.
+Consequently, the string gets split and "Hello" is printed on the server.

 <img width="546" alt="Screen Shot 2023-04-24 at 4 25 14 PM" src="https://user-images.githubusercontent.com/130107069/234136628-30f7c11b-e2f9-434a-acb1-e5cf8aa5a8be.png">

+Note the url this time is: http://localhost:4000/add-message?s=Pineapples.
+Similarily, the method handleRequest is found and the URL is given as it's paramenter.
+The keyword is found and it prints out the word after the "=" (or the first index after you split the URL string).
+However, because "

 <img width="471" alt="Screen Shot 2023-04-24 at 4 25 45 PM" src="https://user-images.githubusercontent.com/130107069/234136683-422f4c9a-f699-4168-add5-baa4b93ae3ea.png">